 First Night Raleigh

 First Night Raleigh admission buttons will be available at local Harris Teeter and Etix, beginning December 1.
-Buttons are $9 in advance for children ages 6-12 and adults.
-Children five and under are admitted free.
-At the event, buttons are $10 for children ages 6-12 and $12 for adults.
+Buttons are $9 in advance for adults and children ages 6 to 12.
+Children age five and under are admitted for free.
+At the event, buttons are $10 for children ages 6 to 12 and $12 for adults.
 The event happens in Downtown Raleigh from 2 p.m. to midnight on December 31.

 New Year's Eve Celebration with the NC Symphony

-The year-end celebration takes on a local flavor when Associate Conductor Sarah Hicks leads the North Carolina Symphony and the winners of our Triangle Talent Search.
+This year-end celebration takes on a local flavor with a live performance by the North Carolina Symphony and the winners of the Triangle Talent Search.